 Chile's copyright law, which more than ten years ago established what at the time was an experimental notice-and-notice online piracy response system, has utterly failed to deter infringement online.
 The law was adopted six years after the 2004 entry into force of the U.S.-Chile Free Trade Agreement (FTA), and yet it left important FTA obligations unmet, such as protections against circumvention of technological protection measures (TPMs) and deterrent remedies against infringement.
-Other major gaps in Chile's legal framework include: the absence of clear and comprehensive secondary copyright liability standards to encourage voluntary cooperation from intermediaries; a counterproductive court order requirement for online content removal; and broad exceptions to copyright.
+Other major gaps in Chile's legal framework include: the absence of clear and comprehensive secondary copyright liability standards to encourage voluntary cooperation from intermediaries; a counterproductive court order requirement for online content removal; and broad exceptions to copyright protection.
 The country lacks many of the standard copyright enforcement measures and procedures available in other similar markets.
-We urge Chile to improve and update significantly its legal framework for Internet service provider (ISP) liability and online copyright enforcement to foster the development of a healthy digital marketplace.
+We urge Chile to improve and significantly update its legal framework for Internet service provider (ISP) liability and online copyright enforcement to foster the development of a healthy digital marketplace.

-Recently, a number of legal developments in Chile threaten to hinder, rather than advance, enforcement efforts.
-The pending amendment to Article 24-H of the Telecommunications law would create an unlimited net-neutrality principle, with no distinction between legal and illegal content, and would prevent ISPs and copyright holders in Chile from addressing mass online infringement.
+A number of recent legal developments in Chile threaten to hinder, rather than advance, enforcement efforts.
+The pending amendment to Article 24-H of the Telecommunications Law would create an unlimited net-neutrality principle, with no distinction between legal and illegal content, and would prevent ISPs and copyright holders in Chile from addressing mass online infringement.
 The Digital Platforms Bill is another misguided proposal that could make online enforcement more difficult.
-Proposed Criminal Code reform would downgrade copyright infringement to a misdemeanor, among other problematic changes.
 IIPA members are also concerned about legislation imposing national content quota requirements that, if implemented, would discriminate against non-Chilean audiovisual works and would contravene Chile's FTA commitments.
-The Chilean government should abandon these proposals in favor of reforms that would promote a vibrant, legal environment for creative content.
+The Chilean government should abandon these proposals in favor of reforms that would promote a vibrant legal environment for creative content.